lizrag/lizrag/README.md

  I'm a 👩‍💻 Full-stack developer student looking for an internship to continue learning and eventually get a job as Dev.

-Skills:  / JS / HTML / CSS / Bootstrap / Node.js
+Skills:  / JS / HTML / CSS / Bootstrap / Node.js / Express.js / Mongoose

 - 🌱 I’m currently learning MongoDB